M2219/ACNMR/README.md

 # Autonomous Control and Navigation for Mobile Robots (ACM)
 Author: **[Mahmoud Tahmasebi]**

-This is branch is updating based on ROS2 ...
+This branch is updating based on ROS2 ...

 <!-- TOC -->